The Career Development Office staff encourages students to take advantage of many career-related workshops and events offered at Xavier University.

 - Career-Related Workshops: Major Decision-Making, Resume & Cover Letter Development, Job/Internship Search, Marketing Leadership Skills, Networking, and many more

 - Career Fairs: We offer two comprehensive (all majors) career fairs (fall and spring) and an Education Career Fair (spring).
 Students can network with numerous employers regarding internship and full-time positions.
-The Career Development Office also collaborates with the Dorothy Day Center for Faith & Justice to offer the Post Graduate Volunteer Fair for students considering year-of-service opportunities directly following graduation.
+The Career Development Office also collaborates with the Dorothy Day Center for Faith & Justice to offer the Graduate Schools & Year of Service Fair for students considering year-of-service opportunities directly following graduation.